 “If you see that a colleague is snowed under with work, offer to help them out,” suggests Victoria Griffiths, Business Manager at Just Recruitment Group Ltd. “If you face an obstacle, find a solution.
 And if you run out of work, ask for more – or, even better, try to anticipate the tasks that need doing.”

 While it’s important not to criticise everything your new employer holds dear, consider making suggestions for improvement.
 Have confidence in your ideas, and don’t be afraid to speak up about them.

 3. Show leadership, where appropriate

 As Victoria Griffiths points out, “That doesn’t mean throwing your weight around, as this will only serve to put people’s backs up.
 Rather, it involves listening to your colleagues, and encouraging dialogue.
 It means pitching in, giving praise where it’s due, and taking responsibility.
 And, most importantly, you should lead by example.
 In this way, you’ll earn you the respect of your team and your bosses alike.”

 That means making cups of tea, emptying the dishwasher, and refilling the photocopier paper.
 Your co-workers will respect you for it, and be more likely to reciprocate.

 5. Don’t be afraid to ask questions

 While you don’t want to come across as being needy, it is far preferable to seek guidance than to do something wrong.
-“Here, the key is to be judicious in your question-asking,” says Bridie James, who is also a consultant at Just Recruitment.
+“Here, the key is to be judicious in your question-asking,” says Bridie James, who is also a Business Manager at Just Recruitment.
 “Don’t bombard your colleagues with questions, but do be prepared to seek help when it’s really needed.”